Dan-Kipkosgei-Kogei/Multiple-Linear-Regression-in-STATA/README.md

 - $\sum$: A greek symbol that means sum
 - $y_i$: The actual response value for the ith observation
 - $\hat{y}_i$: The predicted response value based on the multiple linear regression model

+The method used to find these coefficient estimates relies on matrix algebra.

+## Application Of MLR in Modeling Student Academic Performance in R

+This work utilized the secondary data from Kaggle with a sample size of n=10,000.

+The response variable was;
+- Performance Index

+The Predictor variables were;
+- Hours Studied
+- Previous Scores
+- Extracurricular Activities
+- Sleep Hours
+- Sample Question Papers Practiced